Coaching A Powerful Addition to Your Business Model

 Create Your Marketing Plan

 Based on your offer, and your niche, start creating a content marketing plan to get the word out about your new coaching offer.
 Write down the content you want to create for your audience at every stage of their buying journey based on your goals.
 Develop, or find someone else to develop all the content you need.
-You can also search for private label rights (PLR) content to use for some portions of your content marketing needs.
+You can also search for private label rights (PLR) content to use for some portions of the reseller PLR of your content marketing needs.

 The real key to adding an option to your products and services is to actually make the offers.
 You have to put the offer out there to get people to take it.
 Most of the time people aren’t going to come to your site and order without being prompted anything unless you have a popular retail store.
 Because of this, you will need to actively make offers that have been planned and crafted just for your audience where they are in their buying journey.